Africa Roundup: African startup investments turn to fintech this winter season

 He differentiates Cellulant’s focus from Safaricom’s M-Pesa –one of Africa most recognized payment products — by transaction type and scope.
 “Kenya’s M-Pesa is optimized as a P2P platform in a few African countries.
 We’re optimized as a P2B platform and single pipe into multiple countries across Africa,” he said.

-One of those countries is economic and population powerhouse Nigeria — where Cellulant offers both its both Ting and Agrikore apps.
+One of those countries is economic and population powerhouse Nigeria — where Cellulant offers both its Ting and Agrikore apps.
 Nigeria is also home to notable digital payment companies Paga and Interswitch, the latter of which has expanded across Africa and is considered a candidate for a public offering.

 On a future Cellulant initial public offering, “it’s too early,” said Njoroge.
 But he doesn’t rule it out.
 “When you look at the size of the payments business, you could say we have fairly strong prospects to go in that direction.”